On the varieties of the second row of the split Freudenthal-Tits Magic Square: The cases of non-existence

 \begin{proof} Exactly $v-q-1$ singular lines through $y$ are not contained in the symp $\xi$ determined by $x$ and $y$.
 On these lines lie in total $(v-q-1)q+1$ points (including $y$).
 The Quadrangle Lemma implies that no two symps defined by these points and $x$ coincide.
 The lemma follows. \end{proof}

 We now consider the residue $((X_p)_{p'},(\Xi_p)_{p'})$ of a point $p'$ of $X_p$ and assume that it spans a space of dimension $6$.
 We denote this residue briefly by $(X',\Xi')\subseteq\PAG^6(\K)$.
-Note that it is not necessarily a pre-Mazzocca-Melone set of split type 1, since $X'$ could contain singular lines.
-If $X'$ does not contain any singular line, then it is clear that $(X',\Xi')$ is a pre-Mazzocca-Melone set of split type 1.
+Its structure is explained by Lemma~\ref{residuesplittype3}, from which we in particular recall that, if $X'$ does not contain singular lines. then $(X',\Xi')$ is a pre-Mazzocca-Melone set of split type 1.

 \begin{lemma} Let $C$ be a conic of $(X',\Xi')$ and $x\in X'\setminus C$.
 Then there exists at most one conic containing $x$ and disjoint from $C$. \end{lemma}